mitre/emass_client/src/ruby_client/docs/WorkflowInstancesApi.md

 # setup authorization
 EmassClient.configure do |config|
   # Configure API key authorization: apiKey
-  config.api_key['apiKey'] = 'YOUR API KEY'
+  config.api_key['api-key'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['apiKey'] = 'Bearer'
+  # config.api_key_prefix['api-key'] = 'Bearer'

   # Configure API key authorization: mockType
-  config.api_key['mockType'] = 'YOUR API KEY'
+  config.api_key['Prefer'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['mockType'] = 'Bearer'
+  # config.api_key_prefix['Prefer'] = 'Bearer'

   # Configure API key authorization: userId
-  config.api_key['userId'] = 'YOUR API KEY'
+  config.api_key['user-uid'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
-  # config.api_key_prefix['userId'] = 'Bearer'
+  # config.api_key_prefix['user-uid'] = 'Bearer'
 end

 api_instance = EmassClient::WorkflowInstancesApi.new
 opts = {
   include_comments: true, # Boolean | **Include Comments**: If no value is specified, the default returns true to not include transition comments.
 Note: Corresponds to the Comments textbox that is required at most workflow transitions.
 Does not include other text input fields such as Terms / Conditions for Authorization.
   include_decommission_systems: true, # Boolean | **Include Decommission Systems**: If no value is specified, the default returns false to exclude decommissioned systems.
   page_index: 56, # Integer | **Page Index**: If no value is specified, the default returns results from the first page with an index of 0. **Note:** Pages contain 1000 workflow instances.
   since_date: '1638764040', # String | **Date**: Filter on authorization/assessment date (Unix date format).
 Note: Filters off the lastEditedDate field.
 Note: The authorization/assessment decisions on completed workflows can be edited for up to 30 days after the initial decision is made.
   status: 'active' # String | **Status**: Filter by status.
 If no value is specified, the default returns all to include both active and inactive workflows.
 Note: Any workflows at a current stage of Complete or Cancelled are inactive.
 Ongoing workflows currently at other stages are active.
 }

 begin